titola/neuropa/README.md

 Perhaps (in Italy) some killer vehicles switch off the engines around 1:30 a.m. in consequence of special measures.

+On July 27 2020: pneumonia (without coronavirus) and fever over 40°C.
+Hospitalization for two weeks since July 31 2020.

 ### Body vibration stopped after some nightly explosions

 On October 2 2018 night, my body has started to rapidly vibrate with a